mynksnh/ArchKatas2022/ADRs/ADR03-Rest-over-http-and-websockets.md

 For message based communication over the web, the alternatives to websockets are Server sent events and gRPC.
 Server sent events only allow an event stream in one direction, from server to client.
 Websocket client libraries for mobile, desktop and web based clients have wider availability in application frameworks than gRPC.

+Use of events streams in public APIs is rare.
+Uber for example, currently uses SSE in their [RAMEN](https://www.uber.com/en-IN/blog/real-time-push-platform/) real time push platform, which they are looking to upgrade to gRPC

 ## Decision
 We will use REST over Http and websockets to implement our public APIs